 CBS sitcom Gilligan’s Island had a lot of colorful characters.
 Each brought forth a fun personality type with engaging quirks and habits.
 All the while, characters engaged the audience and played off of one another.
 This became important for roles like that of Mary Ann Summers, a foil to Tina Louise’s Ginger Grant.
-And behind this reliable soul was Dawn Wells.
+And behind this reliable soul was Dawn Wells (one our 50 Fabulous People of the 1970s).

 Wells mastered Mary Ann’s innocence while also bringing striking beauty that matched Louise’s.
 She nailed this stock role but had a lot of big moments before and after the famous survival comedy.
 While Louise distanced herself from the show, Wells leaned into it whenever the occasion called even after it concluded.
 As a result, Gilligan’s Island events popped up throughout the years of her career after the show.
 But there’s still a lot more to learn about what Wells has been up to.